bang/bigram-hadoop/README.md

 ### Dockerfile way

-The Dockfile is certainly updated, but very slow!
+The Dockfile is certainly updated, but is very slow to run!

+What this will do?

+1. Install basic Linux image(Ubuntu18.04)
+2. Install Hadoop 2.5.8 basic stack(HDFS,Yarn,HDFS, Hive etc)
+3. Build Spark 2.4.4 using Maven and configure it